eclipse-openj9/openj9-docs/docs/xshareclasses.md

         -Xshareclasses:utilities

 :   Can be added to the end of a command line to disable class data sharing.
 This suboption overrides class sharing arguments found earlier on the command line.
 This suboption is like [`none`](#none), but does not disable the shared class utility APIs.
-For more information about the shared class utility APIs, see <i class="fa fa-external-link" aria-hidden="true"></i> [Obtaining information about shared caches](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_pd_helper_getting_shrc_info.html).
+For more information about the shared class utility APIs, see [Obtaining information about shared caches](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_pd_helper_getting_shrc_info.html).

 ### `verbose`